steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 There are four main components:

-- The Frontend of the _PolicyBot_ web app, built using [ReactJS](https://react.dev/) and [FluentUI](https://github.com/microsoft/fluentui).
+- The frontend of the _PolicyBot_ web app, built using [ReactJS](https://react.dev/) and [FluentUI](https://github.com/microsoft/fluentui).
-- The Backend of the web app, built using [FastAPI](https://fastapi.tiangolo.com/) and Python.
+- The backend of the web app, built using [FastAPI](https://fastapi.tiangolo.com/) and Python.
 - A [PostgreSQL](https://www.postgresql.org/) database, deployed locally using [Docker](https://www.docker.com/).
 - A chat model, deployed remotely using [Azure OpenAI](https://ai.azure.com/) service.